Quafadas/dedav4s/README.md

 In general, lean into Vega.
 Debug your specs using vega, then pipe the data you want into it through scala.

 Video to follow... maybe...

+# Gotcha!!!

+    CirclePacking()

+Doesn't display anything! inspect the spec or move it into the vega help (click the three buttons and go to the vega editor) and you'll see it doesn't have access to the data.
+The plot displays in the vega editor correctly though.
+Try...

+    CirclePacking(
+        List(viz.Utils.fixDefaultDataUrl, viz.Utils.fillDiv)
+    )

 # Prior Art
 If you are interested in plotting things in scala, you may find any or all of the below libraries of interest.
 I obviously felt strongly enough to attempt to create my own version... but YMMV and here are other attempts at similar paradigms.
 In each case I either found they were unmaintained or didn't suit my way of working.
 They are none the less valuable resources;